-To clean the deck, use a damp soft lint free cloth and wipe gently - if you have grease marks etc then you can use a general-purpose anti-smear, car window cleaner such as Auto-glym "Fast glass", but only if necessary.
-Wax furniture polish is to be avoided.
-Do not spray directly on the turntable as it may clog up the cartridge internals etc but rather spray onto a soft polishing cloth and then use it on the turntable.
-Do not use tissue paper or kitchen cleaning paper towels as paper is abrasive and can put faint scratches in the polished surface.
+Clean the deck using a damp soft lint free cloth and wipe gently - if you have grease marks etc then use a general-purpose anti-smear, car window cleaner such as Auto-glym "Fast glass", but only if necessary.
+Avoid wax furniture polish.
+Do not spray directly on the turntable as it may clog up the cartridge internals.
+Rather spray onto a soft polishing cloth and then use it on the turntable.
+Do not use tissue paper or kitchen paper towels as they are abrasive and can faintly scratch the polished surface.